 Hiking – the Skerwink Trail.
 A ‘must’ for all visitors to the area is a leisurely hike over this spectacular trail – ranked among the finest in Canada.
 Of moderate difficulty, the hike will take about two hours.
 The trail commences about 10 km from Trinity, in nearby Trinity East.
 Bring your camera and/or binoculars and pick up a picnic sandwich before departure at the nearby Peace Cove Inn restaurant.

 Hiking – other nearby options.
 There are many spectacular hikes nearby Trinity village – Gun Hill, Fox Island, Horse Chops, Cat Cove.
 Kerley’s Harbour, British Harbour to name a few.
 They vary from a relatively easy 30 minutes to a quite challenging all-day walk.
 We are both avid hikers and can provide detailed advice and directions to any with interest.

 Trinity Summer Festival.
-See following page ‘Dates’ for more details and the dates of the Trinity Festival and Trinity Garden Party and Auction.
+(Cancelled in 2020) See following page ‘Dates’ for more details and the dates of the Trinity Festival and Trinity Garden Party and Auction.